nerab/paradeiser/README.md

 when the break is over.
 The underscore convention marks this command as a protected one that is not to be called from outside.

-So when `at` calls Paradeiser with this line, the pomodoro or break are over and Paradeiser does all the internal processing related to stopping the break (incl. calling the appropriate hooks, see below).
+So when `at` calls Paradeiser with this line, the pomodoro or the break is over and Paradeiser does all the internal processing related to stopping the break (incl. calling the appropriate hooks, see below).

+There is a dedicated `at` queue for Paradeiser.

 ## Status